popsim-consortium/demes-spec/docs/introduction.md

 (sec_intro)=
 # Introduction

-## What is the Demes Specification?
+## What is the Demes specification?

-The Demes Specification is a concrete proposal to standardise:
+The Demes specification is a concrete proposal to standardise:

  - {ref}`how computational biologists write down demographic models <sec_tutorial>`, and
  - {ref}`how those models should be interpreted by software <sec_spec>`.